Planning a trip to Valletta?

 9. Walk along Valletta’s coastline

-Only do this walk if the sea is relatively calm.
+Only attempt this walk if the sea is relatively calm.
 Some parts of pathway are very close to the water and the waves in this area can get pretty high.

 10. Have a wee rest in Hastings Gardens